ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

 I am on the 2024-2025 job market.
 My CV is [here][CV].

-I am available for interviews at the [ASSA Meeting](https://www.aeaweb.org/conference/2025-assa-spotlight) in January, 2025.
+I am available for interviews at the [ASSA Meeting](https://www.aeaweb.org/conference/2025-assa-spotlight) in January 2025.

 [CV]:{{ site.baseurl }}{% link CV_UPaudel.pdf %}